Article Tag

 4 min read

-Deterministic tactics means battlefield outcomes follow visible rules and command decisions instead of vague randomness.
+Skill-based tactics means battlefield outcomes follow visible rules and command decisions instead of vague randomness.

 3 min read